ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, with the default learning rate from 0.001.
+The batch size was 128, the samples per epoch are the count of lines in the csv file and teen validation steps are performed after each epoch.
+The number of epochs was 15 but I used model checkpoints to save the best model and early stopping with a patience of 4 by a delta of 0.001.
+The best model was chosen by the minimal validation loss.

+![Validation Loss][image30]

 ### Training Strategy